a34729t/phantom/phantom-py/README.md

     local$ sudo python2.7 tunproxy.py  -c 10.0.1.24:9000 -t /dev/tap1 -i 10.0.0.2/24
     local$ curl 10.0.0.1:4001

-### Notes
+### OSX Note

-* If you look at the console output of the tunproxy client and server, you'll see lots of local network traffic across the tunnel, itunes, osx stuff, etc. I've verified this with `tcpdump -i lo0 -nX udp dst port [client port]`.
+* On OSX, Bonjour announces all sort of stuff on the local network on port 5353, among other things.
+Feel the pain with `tcpdump -i tap1 -nX udp dst port 5353`.
+To see all the other non-Bonjour traffic, filter out port 5353 with `tcpdump -i tap1 -nX not udp dst port 5353`.

 ## Status